Table of Contents

 Lateral/fibular collateral ligament

-The lateral/fibular collateral ligament originates from the lateral femoral epicondyle and inserts at the head of the fibula.
+The lateral collateral ligament, also referred to as the fibular collateral ligament, originates from the lateral femoral epicondyle and inserts at the head of the fibula.
 This ligament stabilizes the knee joint against varus stress.

 Medial collateral ligament

-The medial/tibial collateral ligament originates from the medial femoral epicondyle and inserts at the medial condyle of the tibia.
+The medial collateral ligament, also referred to as the tibial collateral ligament, originates from the medial femoral epicondyle and inserts at the medial condyle of the tibia.
 It stabilizes the knee joint against valgus stress.

-The patellar tendon runs from the apex of the patella to the tuberosity of the tibia and is the continuation of the quadriceps tendon.
-Between the ligament, the tibia, and the infrapatellar fat pad is the superficial infrapatellar bursa.
+The patellar tendon runs from the apex of the patella to the tibial tuberosity and is the continuation of the quadriceps tendon.
+The superficial infrapatellar bursa lies between the ligament, the tibia, and the infrapatellar fat pad.

 Innervation of the knee joint